Is premarital sex a taboo?

 While urban families are open to the idea of educating a girl child and even go as far to be tolerant towards her relationships with men, they never discuss intimate details of the same.
 It’s quite obvious to be embarrassed to discuss sexual details of your child’s life with them, but in this process, if you create a medium where he/ she does not feel comfortable to discuss the harsh repercussions of dating and keep the problems or the pain bottled inside them is simply wrong.

-Is sex before marriage right or wrong?
+Is it ok to have sex before marriage ?

 It’s important to understand that when we talk about sex before marriage being right or wrong, we are asking a traditionally patriarchal society to open its doors towards including sex education in a comprehensive manner.
 What we are asking our society to understand is that sex is also a source of pleasure and not simply a reproductive process.
 And that being open about sex helps put important issues out in the open, like the question of contraceptives and protection, before it’s too late.